louisitvn/slate/source/index.html.md

 </html>
 ```

-When it comes to saving or publishing your HTML designs (e.g., when clicking the Save or Export button), Emotsy Builder sends the content to a server-side script.
-This script handles the content by either saving the current HTML design to storage or preparing it for download.
+When saving or publishing your HTML designs (e.g., by clicking the Save or Export button), Emotsy Builder sends the content to a server-side script.
+This script processes the content by either saving the current HTML design to storage or preparing it for download.

-The installation process is covered in detail in the Installation section.
-However, if you'd like to quickly see Emotsy Builder in action with its core features, follow these steps:
+The installation process is explained in detail in the Installation section.
+However, if you'd like a quick preview of Emotsy Builder in action with its core features, follow these steps:

 * Download the Emotsy Builder package.